jaymody/3xa3/README.md

 # Project Name

-Team Name: ?
+Team Name: Lines Per Minute (lpm)

-Team Members: ?, ?, ?
+Team Members: Jay Mody, Jessica Lim, Maanav Dalal

-This project is a reimplementation of ...
+This project is a reimplementation of [github.com/cslarsen/wpm](https://github.com/cslarsen/wpm).

 The folders and files for this project are as follows: